elixir-europe/rdmkit/pages/your_tasks/costs_data_management.md

 #### Costs for data processing and data documentation
 * Anonymisation: Costs for anonymisation of data for controlled or public release.
 * Digitisation: Do you have paper-based or analogue data that needs to be digitised?
 Will you need equipment or software for this or does it require manual checking?
 If so, remember to budget for both equipment as well as for time consumed.
 * Data documentation: To make your data understandable, you need to document how it has been used and what it means.
-You need to describe the context, methodology, creation process, what the variables & abbreviations mean as well how the data was processed and quality controlled.
+You need to describe the context, methodology, creation process, what the variables and abbreviations mean as well how the data was processed and quality controlled.
 The better this has been done during the project the less time you will need for this at the end of the project.
-* Data cleaning: Does your data need to be cleaned, verified, checked or do you for example combine different data sets?
-Have you made good documentation documents about what have done, what the variables means, do you have readme-files explaining your files?
-Data cleaning takes time and the better you have organised your data while collecting & processing it, the less you will need time at the end of the project when sharing the data.
+* Data cleaning: Does your data need to be cleaned, verified, checked? or do you, for example, combine different data sets?
+Have you made good documentation documents about what have done, and do you have README files explaining your data files?
+Data cleaning takes time; the better you organise your data while collecting and processing it, the more time will be saved at the end of the project when it comes to sharing the data.
-* Describing data and metadata: Consider how much work is needed to provide the necessary metadata and fill in metadata fields?
+* Describing data and metadata: Consider how much work is needed to provide the necessary metadata and to fill in metadata fields.

 #### Costs for data storing, access control and security measures
 * Data storage and back-up: Consider costs for active data storage during the lifetime of the project, as well as archive beyond the end of the study.